cakbaral/binf6110-assignment-4/README.md

 **Figure 6**: UMAP-based feature plots of the top gene markers for cell types belonging to other cells in the immune response, such as more structural and specialized cells (*avg_log2FC* > 0.5, *p_val_adj* < 0.05).
 In order, these genes are the top markers for: (a) *Endothelial cells*; (b) *Epithelial cells*; (c) *Fibroblasts*; and (d) *Neurons*.

 ### Differential Expression of a Cell Cluster
+Differential expression of cluster 4, identified as B cells, was conducted using DESeq2, in order to investigate and analyze further differences in gene expression based on timepoints of infection, tissue sample, and disease ontology.
+This was done by sampling pairwise comparisons of different groups while affecting only a single factor each time, while the rest were kept constant.
+However, it was worth noting that the adjusted p-values for these genes were not greater than the cutoff value of 0.05, and thus, it was not possible to evaluate true statistical significance with certainty.
+The time variable looked at changes in gene expression between the two furthest timepoints of post-infection (D02 and D14); tissue samples compared differences in each of the oral and respiratory mucosa in relation to the lateral nasal gland, and disease ontology focused on a comparison in gene expression between normal and immediate post-infection conditions.
+Starting with the time variable (Figure 7), *Clstn1* was reported to have the greatest log2FoldChange between groups during the post-infection period.
+Next, when looking at the comparisons between tissue types, for the olfactory mucosa (OM) in Figure 7, the *Elavl3* gene reportedly had the greatest log2FoldChange and supposed upregulation.
+For the respiratory mucosa (RM) in Figure 8, interestingly, the *Gm6619* gene exhibited a high log2FoldChange in the LNG, potentially suggesting its strong upregulation, but again, not with absolute certainty or significance.
+Finally, when looking at disease ontology (Figure 9), the period leading up to initial infection, the *Scn9a* gene was identified as having the greatest log2FoldChange before influenza, though its upregulation seemed less apparent as opposed to the other genes shown.

 <img width="1920" height="1112" alt="DE_Heatmap_Time" src="https://github.com/user-attachments/assets/251fe6a0-fbe1-47a9-ba86-0ea9e2912ad8" />